 Located on the McNally campus.
 Note the British spelling of "theater."
 See theater/theatre under General Entries.

-Built in 1990, this residence hall houses 150 beds.
-It serves male and female undergraduate students who are juniors or seniors or who are at least 21 years old.
+Built in 1990, this residence hall serves male and female undergraduate students.
 Though sometimes considered to be an apartment building because of its grouping with Li and Welch apartments in The Bluff, it is a residence hall.
 Named after Novell and Geneva Thompson, parents of Board of Trustees member Robert Thompson.

 Torrey Honors Institute

 Use the full name of the conference.
 Do not refer to it as "Torrey conference."
 Capitalize the title, as it refers to a recurring, specific university event.
 See also events under General Entries.
 This event is held each fall semester and is named after R.A.
 Torrey, one of Biola's early deans.

 Purchased in 2005, this off-campus apartment complex on Rosecrans Avenue serves male and female undergraduate students.